Evaluating the Leicestershire Community Kitchen Scheme

 Lay summary of research

-The current study aims to understand what the health and wellbeing impacts of participating in Community Kitchens are for participants and how these are achieved by addressing four research questions:
+Our study aimed to understand what the health and wellbeing impacts of participating in the Community Kitchen (and craft sessions) were for participants and how these were achieved.
+To do this, we had four research questions:

-- How does context effect the mechanisms of change and health and wellbeing impacts (e.g., what is common to all kitchen and what varies)
+- How does context effect the health and wellbeing impacts?

-- What population groups are the Community Kitchens reaching? (e.g., who is intended to benefit from attending, who is attending and why?)
+- What population groups are the Community Kitchens reaching? (e.g., who is attending and why?)

 Matthew Copley, Senior Waste Technician, Leicestershire County Council